Ouagadougou, Burkina Faso - Things to Do in Ouagadougou

 When to Visit

-The best time to visit Ouagadougou is during the dry season from November to April, when temperatures are more manageable and rainfall is minimal.
-December through February offers the most comfortable weather with cooler temperatures and low humidity, making it ideal for sightseeing and outdoor activities.
-March and April become increasingly hot but remain dry.
-The rainy season (May-October) brings high humidity, frequent downpours, and challenging travel conditions, though the landscape becomes lush and green.
-If visiting during FESPACO film festival (held biennially in February/March), book accommodations well in advance as the city becomes extremely busy with international visitors.
+The best time to visit Ouagadougou is during the dry season from November to March when temperatures are more moderate (20-35°C) and rainfall is minimal, making outdoor activities and sightseeing more comfortable.
+December through February offers the coolest temperatures and is ideal for cultural festivals and events.
+The hot dry season from March to May can be quite intense with temperatures exceeding 40°C, while the rainy season from June to October brings high humidity, frequent downpours, and potential travel disruptions, though the landscape becomes lush and green during this period.

 Insider Tips

-Always carry cash in CFA francs as credit cards are rarely accepted outside major hotels, and ATMs can be unreliable
+Always carry cash in CFA francs as credit cards are rarely accepted outside major hotels and some upscale restaurants

-Respect local customs by dressing modestly, especially when visiting religious sites or traditional areas, and always ask permission before photographing people
+Respect local customs by dressing modestly, especially when visiting religious sites or traditional neighborhoods, and always ask permission before photographing people

 Explore Activities in Ouagadougou